iamrdk21/Website1/README.md

 # Personal Website
-Build using Jekyll and hosted using GitHub Pages
+Built using Jekyll and hosted using GitHub Pages